The Kittageskee Story

 I had been inspired by the ground-breaking work of Lee and Edith Calhoun of Pittsboro, North Carolina.
 Together they had spent years traveling throughout the South looking for rare and obscure apples in backyards, abandoned homesteads and family farms.
 They were immensely successful in their efforts, generating much well-deserved publicity for their travel and labor.
 Their years of dedication resulted in the 1995 publication of Lee’s American classic, Old Southern Apples, now recognized as one of the finest journals of American horticulture ever written.

-It was the early 90’s and Lee’s name seemed to be everywhere – TV, radio, newspaper and magazine articles and public speaking presentations.
+It was the late 80’s and Lee’s name seemed to be everywhere – TV, radio, newspaper and magazine articles and public speaking presentations.
 The more I read and heard, the greater my interest in wanting to learn more about this man and his work as an apple “hunter”.
 As it so happened, my wife and I were living in southwest Wake County, a mere 25 miles from Lee’s home in Pittsboro.
 My determination to meet Lee was not to be denied, so one afternoon I took a bold, if not presumptuous step, and called the Calhoun household, spoke with Lee and “invited” myself to his home.
 Lee must have had some sense of my passion and kindly provided directions to their place.
 Knowing we would be “talking apples” on this visit, I brought along a bag of various wild apples I had collected from our mountain property in Ashe County we had purchased a few years before.

 Lee and Edith were extraordinarily sweet and kind and welcomed me, a stranger, into their beautiful home.
 We spent a very pleasant afternoon enjoying hot coffee and warm conversation as we looked through my sack of apples and talked about their years of work collecting and propagating apple trees.
 We walked through their small backyard orchard and later Lee showed me parts of his hand-written manuscript that would eventually become Old Southern Apples.
 As I was preparing to leave and we were saying goodbyes, Lee gave me a sheet of paper.
 “This is a list of old mountain apples you might find interesting since you already own some mountain property”, he said.
 I glanced at the extensive list, thanked them both profusely for their kindness and generosity, got into my car and left.